Biolife Health Center Health Technologies

 Activity Trackers

-A wearable device or a computer application that records a person’s daily physical activity, together with other data relating to their fitness or health, such as the number of calories burned, heart rate, etc. Activity trackers have been shown to help with conditions like obesity and sleep apnea.
-In general, activity trackers have become part of a “next generation” of wearable computers that change how people live and work.
+A wearable device or computer application records a person’s daily physical activity and other data relating to their fitness or health, such as the number of calories burned, heart rate, etc. Activity trackers have been shown to help with conditions like obesity and sleep apnea.
+They have become part of the “next generation” of wearable computers that change how people live and work.

 Air Quality

-Air quality is monitored to check the levels of dust, allergens, chemical pollutants, and humidity.
-An air purifier placed in the most commonly used areas of the house, these devices, in particular ionic purifiers, can help capture some of the irritants that may trigger respiratory symptoms.
+Air quality is monitored to check dust, allergens, chemical pollutants, and humidity levels.
+An air purifier placed in the most commonly used areas of the house devices, mainly ionic purifiers, can help capture some irritants that may trigger respiratory symptoms.
 Also, a dehumidifier in damp areas will help prevent the growth of mold.

 Audio-Visual Entrainment (AVE) Therapy

-Audio-Visual Entrainment Therapy (AVE) produces situationally appropriate brain wave frequencies through the process of entrainment (the tendency of physiological processes to mirror environmental stimuli).
-AVE also increases cerebral blood flow (blood flow in the brain) and increases the metabolization of glucose in the brain for improved functioning of the neurons.
+Audio-visual entrainment Therapy (AVE) produces situationally appropriate brain wave frequencies through entrainment (the tendency of physiological processes to mirror environmental stimuli).
+AVE also increases cerebral blood flow (blood flow in the brain) and the metabolization of glucose in the brain for improved functioning of the neurons.
 The combined outcome of these processes is brain function improvement.
-It is an effective, inexpensive alternative therapy for many disorders such as anxiety, Attention Deficit Disorder (ADD), Seasonal Affective Disorder (SAD), PTSD, Fibromyalgia, and chronic pain.
+It is a practical, inexpensive alternative therapy for many disorders, such as anxiety, Attention Deficit Disorder (ADD), Seasonal Affective Disorder (SAD), PTSD, Fibromyalgia, and chronic pain.

 Biofeedback Therapy